 Is there a statutory or constitutional right to an interpreter?

-See 28 USC 1827, which pertains to all federal criminal cases or for any civil case in which the government is a party.
+See 28 USC 1827, which pertains to all federal criminal cases and judicial proceedings instituted by the United States.
 Many states as well have statutes governing the use of interpreters.

 Have cases ever been successfully appealed because of interpreter issues?

 Yes, but rarely.
 A thorough discussion of interpreter-related case law in the United States was published in 2000 by Viriginia Benmaman: Interpreter Issues on Appeal.